ErikBahena/survey-form-for-The-Great-Wolf-Lodge/README.md

 5.Adding the HTML content of: title bar, sub-title, labels, text forms with form validations, radio buttons, checkboxes, text-areas, and a button.

-6.CSS styling such as: borders and thier corresponding radiuses.
-Font families and font sizes.
+6.CSS styling such as: borders, font families and font sizes.
 Flex display columns with centered positioning and proper responsiveness.
-Removing default focus attributes and color matching the companies logo.
+Removing default focus attributes and color matching the companies logo to the entire cite.

 7.Commiting and pushing current progress to GitHub.